-This song deals with a time in Elton's life when he was going to get married to a woman named Linda Woodrow.
+This song deals with a time in Elton's life when he was going to get married to a woman named Linda Woodrow, which would have been a big mistake.
 In the 1991 Two Rooms tribute project, Elton explained: "I was going to get married once when I was younger, and I went out and got drunk with Long John Baldry and Bernie and John said I shouldn't get married.
 I knew he was right but I didn't know how to get out of it so, I just got drunk and went home and said I'm not getting married."

 "Sugar Bear" in the lyrics refers to Long John Baldry, who recalls, "Apparently, I gave Elton some very good advice when he was in a pickle, and he wrote a song about it.
 But I still can't figure out what the song is about."